 The Sokaogon (Mole Lake) Chippewa Community enjoys three beautiful lakes either on or adjacent to the small reservation: Mole Lake, Bishop Lake and Rice Lake, which lies at the headwaters of the Wolf River.

-The Mole Lake Casino Lodge is located seven miles south of Crandon on Highway 55, 30 miles east of Rhinelander, and offer live entertainment and dancing, full service bars, Cafe Manoomin, 12 blackjack tables, and over 500 slot machines.
-The Casino is open every day.
+The Mole Lake Casino & Lodge is located seven miles south of Crandon on Highway 55, and 30 miles east of Rhinelander.
+The Casino offers live entertainment and dancing, full service bars, the Cafe Manoomin restaurant, 12 blackjack tables, and more than 500 slot machines.

 The Mole Lake area boasts hundreds of miles of snowmobile trails, hiking and mountain biking trails, ATV/UTV trails, and cross-country ski trails.
 There are over 800 lakes, 82 trout streams and 400,000 acres of public wilderness land teeming with wildlife in the vicinity.

 Chief Willard Ackley

-"The thing about Chief Ackley is, he wasn't voted in as Tribal Chairman," says Mr. Ackley, Jr. "He was chosen by the people the old way - he came to us down through heaven, through the sky, and was put here as an Ogema (Ojibwe word for Chief)."
+Before his passing, Fred Ackley, Jr., a nephew of Chief Ackley, shared, "The thing about Chief Ackley is, he wasn't voted in as Tribal Chairman.
+He was chosen by the people the old way - he came to us down through heaven, through the sky, and was put here as an Ogema (Ojibwe word for Chief)."